 In 1686, Nicolas Perrot, standing along the shores of the Lake of Tears (later Lake Pepin), claimed in the name of the King of France, all the land that drained to the Mississippi River.
 Perrot built a stockade to serve as a fort and trading post on this site, a prominence offering a broad view of the river, protected by the bluffs, and sloping gently down to a quiet bay.
 An archeological survey conducted in 1994 verified French presence on just such a site located within two miles down river from the present Village of Stockholm.
 For years, it has been believed to be the site of Fort St. Antoine, Perrot’s premier fort on Lake Pepin.
 However, the artifacts found in 1994 were more consistent with those of the French of the 1720’s, rather than 40 to 50 years earlier.

 French trappers and traders dominated commerce along the Mississippi River for the next hundred years, despite British attempts to move into the area.
 The French influence in Pepin County continued with the opening of the Chippewa River Valley for logging in the 1800’s.
 French Canadians arrived in such numbers, they became the founders of many villages in the area.
 In Pepin County, they built their homes in and around the Arkansaw-Porcupine region.
-Birth, baptismal, and marriage certificates from the earliest days of white settlement in the area recorded dozens of French surnames, many of which continue to be recorded today.
+Birth, baptismal, and marriage certificates from the earliest days of European settlement in the area recorded dozens of French surnames, many of which continue to be recorded today.

 John McCain is believed to have been the first European to settle in this county.
 He built the first home here in 1846; a small log house on a parcel of land located about two miles west of what is now the Village of Pepin.
 He was of English-Scottish descent, born in Pennsylvania in 1814.
 McCain lived on his Pepin County farm until his death in 1887.
 He was reported to be a tall, powerful, well-built man ready to face any danger and hardship.
 Historical accounts also indicate he was a favorite with children to whom he was known as Uncle Mack.